 In 2018, Denmark’s then-Prime Minister Lars Løkke Rasmussen gave an on-stage guest speech at BLAST Pro Series Copenhagen 2018, and has previously described Astralis’ Danish CS:GO team as ‘role models’.

 Denmark was the first country to have a clearly-defined National Strategy for esports.
-The Danish Ministry of Culture and Ministry of Industry, Business and Financial Affairs report said the government wanted to support the spread of esports and talked of the need to establish a sustainable, top-to-bottom structure for Danish esport.
+The Danish Ministry of Culture and Ministry of Industry, Business and Financial Affairs report said the government wanted to support the spread of esports and talked of the need to establish a sustainable, top-to-bottom structure for Danish esports.

 It also claimed the government had launched a ‘strategic effort’ with a pool of DKK 10m (~£1.13m) available from 2019 to 2022 to “provide some impetus to projects that will strengthen Denmark’s position as a leading esports nation, and place an increased focus on esports throughout the country.”

-In 2020, the Danish Tax Assessment Council (Skatterådet) ruled that esports is a grassroots sport in the same vein as football, handball and other association-based activities, a ruling that renders esports associations in the country exempt from VAT tax.
+In 2020, the Danish Tax Assessment Council (Skatterådet) ruled that esports is a grassroots sport in the same vein as football, handball, and other association-based activities, a ruling that renders esports associations in the country exempt from VAT tax.

 Notable Tournaments & Leagues